-On March 27, 2006 Xcyte completed the Stock Purchase Agreement with Group for a transaction to be accounted for as a purchase under accounting principles generally accepted in the United States.
+On March 27, 2006, Xcyte completed the Stock Purchase Agreement with Group for a transaction to be accounted for as a purchase under accounting principles generally accepted in the United States.
 The Stock Purchase was approved by Xcyte shareholders on March 16, 2006 and Group shareholders on March 27, 2006.
-Under the terms of the transaction, Xcyte issued 7,761,453 shares of its common stock for all of Limited's outstanding shares of common stock.
-For accounting purposes, the transaction is considered a "reverse merger" under which Limited is considered the acquirer of Xcyte.
-Accordingly, the purchase price was allocated among the fair values of the assets and liabilities of

-Xcyte, while the historical results of Limited are reflected in the results of the combined company.
+Under the terms of the transaction, Xcyte issued 7,761,453 shares of its common stock (equivalent to 776,145 shares after adjustment for a 1 for 10 reverse stock split which occurred on March 27, 2006) for all of Limited's outstanding shares of common stock.
+For accounting purposes, the transaction is considered a "reverse merger" under which Limited is considered the acquirer of Xcyte, Accordingly, the purchase price was allocated among the fair values of the assets and liabilities of Xcyte, while the historical results of Limited are reflected in the results of the combined company.
 The 1,967,966 shares of Xcyte common stock outstanding, the 2,046,813 preferred stock outstanding and the outstanding Xcyte options, are considered as the basis for determining the consideration in the reverse merger transaction.
 Based on the outstanding shares of Group capital stock on March 27, 2006, each share of Group preferred stock was exchanged for approximately 0.37 shares of Xcyte common stock.